 - While work is underway to introduce further integration of the revenue and capital budgets, the process also takes account of the indirect impacts of changes in demand for Council services, such as additional property and school meal costs linked to growth in the number of pupils within the Council's schools. - The Council's budget framework is underpinned by a comprehensive and regular review of the key factors influencing the Council's need to spend and the likely level of resources available to support that spend over the medium- to longer-term, be it due to demographic trends, inflationary pressures, legislative reform, grant funding or other changes.
 The results of these assessments are reported to the Council's Leadership Team and the Finance and Resources Committee on an at-least six-monthly basis, allowing the adequacy of the Council's actions to be framed against not just the immediate savings requirement but also the medium-term financial position.
 This medium-term perspective also informs the assessment of the adequacy and proposed use of the Council's reserves in striking an appropriate balance between meeting specific liabilities as they fall due and supporting required transformation through, for example, spend to save investment or meeting staff release costs to secure recurring employee cost savings. - A Workforce Controls Panel, which reviews and challenges all vacancies that arise (except those pre-approved posts, such as Teacher, which are agreed by CLT) is in operation.
 This has added stronger rigour to vacancy management and workforce cost controls. - The Council has implemented a single workforce dashboard and management information (MI) process to provide the organisation with consistent, regular, and accurate workforce MI/data to facilitate workforce controls, strategic workforce planning, and to measure performance.
 Reporting has now been implemented a Council, Directorate, and Division/Service level (for certain measures) to provide reliable insight into a range of workforce controls.
-The recent implementation of workforce dashboards at Directorate level provides regular MI on the monthly variation in Full Time Equivalent (FTE)/costs (by contract type - permanent, Fixed Term Contract (FTC) acting up/secondment and apprentice), and trend analysis to support workforce management controls.
-Principle 4 - Improvement plan To review, design and implement an officer governance structure for the Council aligned to the Council Business Plan.
-Embed the understanding of the Risk Appetite Statement across the Council Once the medium-term implications of the pandemic become clearer, develop a five-year revenue budget framework and initiate development of a savings programme to address the significant projected funding gaps in 2023/24 and 2024/25 Service Director, Legal and Assurance Service Director, Legal and Assurance Service Director, Finance and Procurement
+The recent implementation of workforce dashboards at Directorate level provides regular MI on the monthly variation in Full Time Equivalent (FTE)/costs (by contract type permanent, Fixed Term Contract (FTC) acting up/secondment and apprentice), and trend analysis to support workforce management controls. - An officer governance structure was reviewed and designed with elements implemented.

+Assessment of the above evidence.
+Controls and monitoring are in place.
+Medium-Term Financial Plan being developed - A five-year revenue budget framework will be developed and initiate development of a savings programme to address the significant projected funding gaps in 2023/24 and 2024/25